PayToUse/self-made-programming-files/README.md

 # Information
-this repository includes other files with other programming languages.
+this repository includes files that are made with other programming languages such as **C** and **Python**.

-**HTML** files are served as the main programming language to show up in this repository.
+For example, **HTML** files are served as the main programming language to show up in this repository.

 This is due to its code larger than other languages, it depends on how much code it contains here on this repository